San Jose Sharks fire coach Bob Boughner, assistants

 AP Hockey Writer

-The San Jose Sharks have fired coach Bob Boughner and his staff two months after the regular season ended.
+San Jose Sharks coach Bob Boughner and his staff were fired two months after the regular season ended, a move the team said it made to clear the decks for the next general manager to pick new leadership behind the bench.

-The team confirmed the moves Friday, after reports surfaced Boughner and assistants John MacLean and John Madden were informed Thursday night they were being let go.
-Video coach Dan Darrow also was fired, and the Sharks said no replacements were immediately named.
+Interim general manager Joe Will informed Boughner, assistants John MacLean and John Madden and video coach Dan Darrow on Thursday night they were being let go.
+The team announced the changes Friday, with Will linking the decision to the lengthy GM search getting down to a handful of potential candidates.

+“We just came to the conclusion that, amongst everything else, we just want this fresh start moving forward with a general manger and a head coach,” Will said during a video news conference.
+“That will also create the opportunity for the general manager to find their head coach and partner up with them moving forward.”

-The organization is still in the middle of a lengthy search for a general manager after Doug Wilson stepped down after nearly two decades on the job.
-Interim GM Joe Will made these moves.
+The organization is still in the middle of a lengthy search for a GM after Doug Wilson stepped down after nearly two decades on the job.
+Will said the team conducted 12 interviews to narrow the pool for in-person talks to roughly three to five finalists.

+Former Sharks players Mike Grier and Ray Whitney and longtime NHL forward-turned-Montreal Canadiens assistant GM Scott Mellanby have all been linked to the opening, with the process expected to last beyond the draft next week and potentially the start of free agency July 13.

+“We are in the home stretch with the candidates,” Will said, adding the organization as currently constructed is prepared for the offseason.
+“I don’t have a date on it, but we’re getting much much closer.”

 Boughner, 51, coached the Sharks for the past 2 1/2 seasons after replacing Peter DeBoer in December 2019.
 They missed out on the playoffs each of the last three years following a run of 14 playoff appearances in 15 seasons, including a trip to the 2016 Stanley Cup Final.